- For information on how to handle waste materials during the pandemic, view Waste and Recycling COVID-19 Recommendations.

 The landfill accepts cash, checks, and credit cards (Mastercard, Visa and Discover).

-- Non-Iowa City residents (only accept Johnson County, City of Kalona, and City of Riverside): $7 for any garbage load less than 300 pounds; approximately 50 cents for each additional 20 pounds over 140 pounds.
-Charge per ton is $47.50.
+- Regular Garbage (non-Iowa City residents; only accept from Johnson County, Kalona, and Riverside): $7.50 for any garbage load less than 300 pounds; approximately 50 cents for each additional 20 pounds over 300 pounds.
+Charge per ton is $50.

 - Food Waste: no charge